nmatveeva/pom-selenium-py/README.md

 1. Clone this repository.
 2. Run `cd pom-selenium-py` to enter the project.
 3. Run `pipenv install` to install the dependencies.
+   NOTE: to add a new package run `pipenv install <new-package>`.
 4. Run `pipenv run python -m pytest` to verify that the framework can run tests.
+   NOTE: to run in parallel add `-n=3`.